Payday Loan Interest Rates: Here's What You Need to Know

 The bottom line

-If you have bad credit and are desperate for cash, a payday loan may seem like the answer to your problems.
-In fact, it will almost always make your problems worse.
+If you have bad credit and are desperate for cash, a payday loan may seem like the perfect solution.
+It will almost always make your problems worse.
 Payday loan interest rates and fees are designed to trap you in a cycle of debt that will end with you paying far more than you borrowed.
-Avoid payday loans — even if it seems like there’s no other option.
+Avoid payday loans — even if there’s no other option.

-If you’re already caught in the payday loan trap, don’t get discouraged.
+Don’t get discouraged if you’re already stuck in the payday loan trap.
 You’re in a bad situation, but there are ways out.
-Start with the options above and don’t give up!